ExMatEx Overview DoE Exascale Co-Design Center for Materials in Extreme Environments.

 LULESH, developed at LLNL as part of the DARPA UHPC prgram, was one of the earliest proxy apps released to the HPC community.
 Within ExMatEx we use LULESH to explore programming models, including domain specific langiages, and as a representative coarse-scale component of our scale-bridging research and proxy app development.

-The purpose of the ASPA proxy application is to enable the evaluation of a technique known as adaptive sampling on advanced computer architectures.
-Adaptive sampling is of interest in simulations involving multiple physical scales, wherein models of individual scales are combined using some form of scale bridging.
+The purpose of the ASPA proxy application is to enable the evaluation of a technique known as adaptive sampling on advanced computer architectures. binary options trading platform Adaptive sampling is of interest in simulations involving multiple physical scales, wherein models of individual scales are combined using some form of scale bridging.